 Old Fashioned Baked Beans with Bacon

-My father was the one who often made them .
-When he started soaking the beans in water on Friday after work , we knew we would be having them for dinner over the weekend and if there were any leftovers, for breakfast on Sunday along with Eggs and toast.
+My father was the one who often made them.
+When he started soaking the beans in water on Friday after work, we knew we would be having them for dinner over the weekend and if there were any leftovers, we’d have them for breakfast on Sunday along with eggs 🥚 and toast.
 After soaking the beans, he rinsed them the following morning and slowly cooked them for hours.
-The whole day there was a yummy aroma floating through the air… perfect on cold Canadian days!
+There was a lovely aroma floating through the air the entire day perfect on cold Canadian 🍁 days!

-When I moved out on my own, either I was too lazy to make them or not ready to eat beans the whole week (it’s a big batch…) therefore buying them at the store was more convenient.
-Recently I was asking my mother if those baked beans in the brown glass jar were still available at the supermarket.
+When I moved out on my own, either I was too lazy to make them or not ready to eat beans the whole week (it’s a big batch) therefore buying 🛒 them at the store was more convenient.
+Recently, I was asking my mother if those baked beans in the brown glass jar were still available at the supermarket.
 Apparently not although it was a cool concept!
-The shape was a miniature duplicate of a traditional Bean Pot just like the one I’m using in the video but the container was dark glass… dark amber in color.
+The shape was a miniature duplicate of a traditional Bean Pot just like the one I’m using in the video and the container was made of dark glass; dark amber in color.
 The only thing we had to do was to remove the lid, follow the baking instructions and pop them in the oven.
-They were quite good I have to admit.
-The only place I could find them though was in Québec’s supermarkets so when I moved to Ontario, I had to start making my own beans from scratch… After years of practice, I tweaked the recipe quite a lot from my parents’ traditional one and now they make mine…

-The way I like to eat them for dinner is alone with a fried egg and toast for dipping, topped with Québec maple syrup.
-I introduced this to David and now he likes eating my Old Fashioned Baked Beans my way too – copycat!
-Here’s a great kitchen trick for you to use when dealing with sticky ingredients… Measuring Honey, Syrup or Molasses without Sticking.
+For dinner, the way I like to eat them is with a fried egg and toast for dipping, topped with Québec maple syrup.
+I introduced this to David and now, he likes eating my Old Fashioned Baked Beans with Bacon my way too – copycat!
+Here’s a great kitchen trick for you to use when dealing with sticky ingredients 🍯… Measuring Honey, Syrup or Molasses without Sticking.

 Moroccan Couscous Salad